 My work is a balance of color and black & white images, and I tend to avoid all forms of digital manipulation.
 My process mirrors what you would see in a traditional dark room.
 When on location, I do not stage photographs or otherwise disrupt or change a location in any way.
 I leave no trace.
 I try to bring order to the chaos of these places by thoughtfully constructing my images for a dramatic, clean, and direct feel.

 I am a core artist member of the Fountain Street Gallery.
-I am a member of the Attleboro Arts Museum, Cambridge Art Association, Cape Cod Art Association and the Franklin Art Association.
+I am a member of the Rhode Island Center for Photographic Arts, Griffin Museum, Attleboro Arts Museum and the Cambridge Art Association.
 I graduated the Digital Photography Certificate Program at the Rhode Island School of Design in the Spring of 2010.

 To view the complete set of images of each of the abandoned locations I have documented please click here.

 ***Please do not contact me for locations.
 Many of these locations were accessed with permission.
 Some required signing a non disclosure.
 The majority of abandoned buildings have dangerous conditions whether it be rotten floors or asbestos (requiring a respirator).
 I always let someone know where I am going and never go alone.***